Transition from adiabatic inspiral to plunge for eccentric binaries: Results

 \subsubsection{Initial radial phase $\chi_{r0}$}

 Figure \ref{fig:chir0Compare} examines several sets of prograde worldlines.
 We show example worldlines for inspiral, transition, and plunge into Schwarzschild black holes, as well as examples going into Kerr black holes with spin $a = 0.7M$.
 In all cases, the systems under consideration have mass ratio $\eta = 10^{-4}$, and transition model parameters $\alpha_{\rm IT} = 0.8$ and $\beta_{\rm TP} = 0.35$.
 The top panels of Fig.\ \ref{fig:chir0Compare} study systems with small eccentricity at the start of transition ($e_{\rm IT} = 0.093$ for Schwarzschild, $e_{\rm IT} = 0.084$ for Kerr); the bottom panels show results for systems with moderately large eccentricity at the start of transition ($e_{\rm IT} = 0.428$ for Schwarzschild, $e_{\rm IT} = 0.405$ for Kerr).
 All panels include 36 trajectories, differing by their initial\footnote{Note that ``initial'' here refers to the value we choose to set up the adiabatic inspiral.
 Because we re-align the origin of our time coordinate in order to construct the inspiral-transition-plunge worldline, the value of $\chi_{r0}$ does not correspond to the $t = 0$ radial behavior shown in this figure.
 There is, however, a one-to-one correspondence between the value of $\chi_{r0}$ and the dynamics we show, so we continue to use this label even if it no longer quite defines ``initial'' behavior in this parameterization.} mean anomaly angle $\chi_{r0}$.
 The values of $\chi_{r0}$ are sampled uniformly from the range $[0\degree, 360\degree]$ with a step size of $\Delta\chi_{r0} = 10\degree$.
 We highlight the trajectories with $\chi_{r0}\in \{0\degree, 90\degree, 180\degree, 270\degree\}$, showing the other 32 trajectories with lighter gray curves.
+Note that we have looked at other values of spin parameter $a$.
+The results we find in all cases are very similar to what we show for $a = 0$ and $a = 0.7M$, so we do not show them explicitly.